 When applying to Sonoma State University, a student may declare a major in Environmental Studies and Planning.
-Students will be admitted to the major only if they meet departmental academic requirements which is currently a minimum GPA of 2.75.
+Students will be admitted to the major only if they meet departmental academic requirements.
 A student considering this major should make an appointment to see a faculty member for academic advising.